department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 This depends on the agreement we have with your school.

-Your school’s agreement with us states the amount the school will contribute, and that we'll match, to make up all or part of the difference between what the Post-9/11 GI Bill will pay and the unmet tuition and fees charges.
+Your school’s agreement with us states how much it will contribute and how much we'll match.
+This amount makes up all or part of the difference between what the Post-9/11 GI Bill will pay and the unmet tuition and fees.

 **Here's how it works:**